isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2020-11-01-lsb-notice-renewal-of-practising-certificate-for-2021.md

-The required forms to be completed and submitted to us for your renewal can be found in the “Forms” section of the LSB website <https://lsb.mlaw.gov.sg> :
+The required forms to be completed and submitted to us for your renewal can be found in the “Forms” section of the LSB website <https://lsb.mlaw.gov.sg>, which are attached here for your convenience.

-(a) Application for Practising Certificate (Form 5), and
+(a) Application for Practising Certificate (Form 5)., and